 I prefer using LinkedIn to find people, but then reaching out over email—it’s easier for people to respond to, and you won’t look like LinkedIn spam.
-(Try our tips for tracking down someone’s email address.)
+(Try our tip for tracking down a hiring manager’s address.)

 Perfect the Art of the Ask

 Any good cold email has two things: a clear message (why you’re reaching out), and an easy-to-understand ask (the action you want the recipient to take).
 Here’s a simple formula that checks both boxes and that will work most of the time:

 This sounds obvious (and, OK, a little weird), but it’s a proven fact that people love to feel like they are helping others.
 So, if you literally start by saying, “I’d love your help,” or “I hope you’ll be able to help me out...” your chances of getting a positive response go up significantly.